Wyoming Statutes 9-2-118 and 9-2-119.

 - Not already participate in another Loan Repayment Program such as National Health Service Corps, or other repayment programs that require practicing at a specific location for a specified time frame.
 Once the service commitment is completed, individuals may apply for this program;

 - Agree, if in breach of the contract, to repay the total amount of the loan repayment award.
-If a physician or dentist, that may also include the 25% community match amount;
+If a physician or dentist, that may also include the 25% community match amount (match eliminated in 2008);

 - Verify that all funds obtained from this program must be applied to the educational debt as documented and submitted with this application.